-The designer can, however, elicit agents' \emph{relative} preferences, that is, how much they value some goods compared to others, or how much it matters to them which option they receive.
-This information can be especially helpful when such preference patterns are correlated with agents' \emph{absolute} level of need.
-Relationships of that sort are common in the context of social programs.
-For instance, \citet{cook2023build} find that lower-income households are less selective when applying for affordable housing, that is, they are more willing to trade off assignment to a preferred unit for a higher probability of receiving an offer \emph{somewhere}.
-I show that optimal mechanisms sometimes exploit such statistical relationships: when participants with higher cardinal valuations tend to have weaker relative preferences, the designer can reward them with larger mixed bundles that ``pickier'' types are not willing to accept.
-In other settings, however, the correlation between preference intensities and absolute valuations is likely to be reversed.
-Consider, for example, school choice environments with specialized curricula such as dual-language immersion.
-Families who place disproportionate weight on admission to such programs often do so because of the child's idiosyncratic needs, aptitudes, or interests.
+Both patterns of correlation between need and selectivity are plausible in different settings.
+For instance, \citet{cook2023build} find that lower-income households are less selective when applying for affordable housing: they are more willing to trade off assignment to a preferred unit for a higher probability of receiving an offer \emph{somewhere}.
+In other settings, however, the correlation may go in the opposite direction.
+For example, consider school choice environments with specialized curricula, such as dual-language immersion programs.
+Families who place disproportionate weight on admission to such programs may do so because of a child's idiosyncratic needs, aptitudes, or interests.